 Naturally, server-side header bidding is more versatile and has a lot of potential, but the setup is more expensive.
 We’ll talk about that in a moment.

 This rare setup combines both of the options above.
 In theory, it should redistribute the load between the browser and server to both optimize costs and server performance.
-This solution combines the benefits of transparency behind client-side HB and low latency behind server-side HB.
+This solution combines the benefits of transparency behind client-side implementation and low latency behind server-side header bidding.

 As a trade-off, the monitoring and implementation of hybrid header bidding is a real pain for publishers and their providers.